brettz9/find-es-resources/README.md

 JavaScript. *It currently has very limited support for syntactic structures* *where the resource files can be found.
 See the list below.*

+It also allows some optional basic scanning of HTML for scripts, images, and stylesheets.

 A main use case is to supply it to [workbox-build](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-build) so as to be able to build a service-worker which caches the files that your